 Now, if you have varicose veins, radiofrequency ablation (RFA) may be a better treatment option.
 If you choose RFA, we’ll insert a catheter into one of your abnormal veins, supplying it with a heat energy that permanently closes the vein.
 While more involved than sclerotherapy, you only need a local anesthetic to receive RFA, and you’ll be left with almost no scarring.
 In the hour or less it takes to receive RFA, you’ll experience little pain.
 Afterward, you can almost always resume normal activities immediately, and you should experience near-immediate improvement in your condition.

 Recovery After Vein Treatment: What to Expect

 Most patients can avoid downtime when they choose sclerotherapy or RFA.
 After any vein treatment, you’ll need to wear compression socks.
 And we recommend protecting the treated area from exposure to the sun.
 But how can you know which form of vein treatment is best for you?

-The only way to determine your proper treatment plan is to schedule a consultation at one of our Houston area vein clinics.
+The only way to determine your proper treatment plan is to schedule a consultationschedule a consultationschedule a consultation at one of our Houston and Dallas area vein clinics.
 During your visit, we can perform a diagnostic ultrasound to determine the extent of your vascular concerns.
 At that time, we can discuss your best treatment options, and perfect a plan that will bring you lasting relief!